indirakalagara/envizi-scope3-ai-assit/readme.md

 ## Conclusion

 In this lab exercise, we have learnt how Envizi uses Natural Language Processing (NLP) using the AI Assit feature, for categorizing the Spend based data into the appropriate Scope 3 Category 1 Purchased Goods & Services.
 We have also looked into steps to follow when AI assist maps the correct account style as well as how to handle when the category mapped is not statisfactorty to the user requirement.
+IBM Envizi's AI Assist feature is still being enhanced and you can look for latest updates from [knowledge base](https://knowledgebase.envizi.com/home/adding-scope-3-spend-based-data-by-using-ai-assist)